Content

 Unconsciousness

-If you experience any signs or symptoms that might indicate you have serotonin syndrome, you need to seek medical treatment immediately.
+If you experience symptoms suggesting serotonin syndrome, seek immediate medical attention.

-This warning states that antidepressant medications are associated with an increased risk for suicidal thoughts and/or behavior in children and/or young adults.
-For many antidepressants, this risk is highest during the first few weeks and months of treatment.
+Also, the FDA requires all antidepressants, including Lexapro (escitalopram), to carry a 'black box' warning that describes an increased risk of suicidal thoughts or behavior in children and young adults.
+This risk is most pronounced during the initial weeks and months of treatment.

-If you’re prescribed escitalopram or any other type of antidepressant and experience a worsening of symptoms or an increase in suicidal thoughts, contact your healthcare provider as soon as possible.
+If you’re prescribed escitalopram or any other antidepressant and notice worsening symptoms or increased suicidal thoughts, contact your healthcare provider as soon as possible.

 Escitalopram can interact with a variety of medications, including both over-the-counter medications and prescription drugs.
-It’s also possible for escitalopram to interact with certain supplements, herbal products and vitamins.
+It’s also possible for escitalopram to interact with certain supplements and herbal products.

 Common medications it may interact with include: